Ai Accountant

 Accounting Software Solutions

-1. AI Accountant, specializes in Indian bank statement processing with GST and TDS handling, it extracts 50 plus Indian bank formats and suggests rules automatically.
+1. AI Accountant: specializes in Indian bank statement processing with GST and TDS handling.
+It extracts 50 plus Indian bank formats and suggests rules automatically, including advanced narration parsing for IMPS, NEFT, RTGS, and UPI with decoding of UTRs, RRNs, and VPAs.

-5. Xero, supports bank reconciliation rules with multi condition logic.
+5. Xero: supports bank reconciliation rules with multi condition logic and anomaly detection.

 Measuring Impact and ROI